-Next, you will see a series of long blanks.
-In these blank lines, write your reasons for asking the Court to dismiss the Petition.
+If you disagree, and you want the Court to move ahead with the case, go to the series of long blank lines.
+In these blank lines, write your reasons for asking the Court NOT to dismiss the Petition.
 It is important to be calm and honest when writing your reasons.
-Give enough detail to help the Court understand why you are asking for dismissal.
+Give enough detail to help the Court understand why you think it is important to move ahead with the case.
+You might choose to respond specifically to things the other party wrote in the Motion to help the Court understand why you disagree.